-If this makes a slow WordPress dashboard problem go away, well, you’re welcome!
+If this helps you speed up your slow WordPress admin panel problem, well, you’re welcome!
 Uploading fresh versions of files can solve other problems too.

 10. Change A Theme

 This may sound weird, but a WordPress theme can have additional functionality that may cause a slow admin panel.
 Developers sometimes add some features right in the functions.php file.
 This way a part of a theme behaves like a plugin of sorts.

 To test and fix this, try going back to the default WordPress Twenty Seventeen theme.
 You can also apply one from our fastest WordPress Themes list.
 (This is also something you should do to improve overall site’s speed)